SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 >                   // it shows ASCII for abc
 ```

-- if you dont want to use keyboard input then the program can store numbers into the array
+- if you don't want to use keyboard input then the program can store numbers into the array

 ```
 > // setup functions